scohenpelletier1/git-project-scohenpelletier1/README.md

 createHash tests
     Creates test files with things written in them, and then checks to see if the SHA1 hash code generated is correct.

+createBlob tests
+    Checks to see if the BLOB files are accurately being created in the objects directory when compression is off, with the right content inside of them.
+Then, it resets the objects directory and tests to see if the BLOB files are being created when compression is on.